How to send large files via email with Flipsnack: two easy steps

 How to send large files over email using Flipsnack

-1. Upload your PDF file to Flipsnack
+1. Upload your large PDF file to Flipsnack

 Other ways to send large files via email